 they feel under-challenged, bored, shrunk-to-fit or like they are living their work life on a repeating loop;

 their dissatisfaction at work has begun to seep into life outside work - to a level that is becoming more and more unacceptable;

 they have begun to notice that their organisational culture jars with their natural style and feel like they are hiding their real selves at work;

-they often have experienced a recent difficult event in their personal lives (e.g. personal health scare, elderly parent's illness or a partner being made redundant) which has triggered deep thought about their future.
+they often have experienced a recent difficult event in their personal lives (e.g. a personal health scare, an elderly parent's illness, a redundancy or unplanned exit from their long-term company) which has triggered deep thought about their future.

-I am a mid-lifer who has gone through several career transformations so I know a bit about them.
+I'm a midlifer who has gone through several career transformations so I know a bit about them.
 I have moved countries several times after leaving my childhood home in Northern Ireland.
 The first decade of my career was spent helping individuals to find similar jobs in different companies.
 The next decade was spent hunting down the perfect new board member for growing or transforming companies across South East England.

 I now combine my head-hunting, management, coaching and psychology experience to help other midlifers to redesign their work future, one that includes more satisfying and enjoyable work.

 Outside of work, my husband and I have two feisty (Celtic genes) and sensitive daughters who keep us busy.
 I adore the Desert Island Discs radio show and am working my way through every episode ever recorded since 1942.

 To make me feel alive, once a year I help organise a group challenge which is always way beyond my physical capability.
 I'm usually at the back of the pack during these 12 hour challenges...until I spy the celebration drinks lined up at the bar!

 Based upon the latest psychology research on work happiness, I’ve designed a step-by-step method to help professionals in their 40s and 50s design their work around their personality, their talents, their goals and their lifestyle.